AlunAlun/Obsidian/V-CXO/Meetings/2025-05-29 Hari DC intro meeting.md

 - Of fees, 20% will go to FFE.
 80% shared between Hari and Alun.
 FFE pays air-travel
 - Slides:
 	- Hari start
-	- Alun does lab itself: slides 3-4
+	- Alun does lab itself: sections 3-4
+	- Hari does 5
+	- Both do 6
-	-
+	- Hari leads commercials

 ## Action Points
--
+- Familiarise with Sections 3 and 4